Instructional Technology Ed.D.

 - Create skilled and highly capable professionals who are able to lead educational organizations to make effective decisions about the appropriate uses of technology in learning and teaching.

-- Successful completion of a master’s degree in instructional technology or related field from a regionally accredited college or university**.
+- Successful completion of a master’s degree from a regionally accredited college or university**.

 - An overall GPA of 3.00 or above for undergraduate degree work is required.
 Graduate work should be at a GPA level of 3.75, though GPAs as low as 3.40 can be considered.

-- Interview may be required upon the request of the Admissions Committee of the Instructional Technology faculty.
+- An interview may be required upon the request of the Admissions Committee of the Instructional Technology faculty.

 Please complete the online application, including the following: